-FIGURE 85.14 For the frequency of 5.7 GHz: (a) photograph and (b) schematic block of the RF part of a wireless interface at 5.7 GHz.
+For the frequency of 5.7 GHz: (a) a photograph and (b) the schematic block of the RF part of a wireless interface at 5.7 GHz.

-85.3.4 Networks of Wireless Instruments
+6.4 Networks of Wireless Instruments

-A wireless sensors network can be considered a network of wireless instruments whose sensor nodes are the wireless instruments itself.
-The stand-alone operation without the need of a human operator for doing maintenance and/or for replacing the batteries (that provide the supply of power) are the main differences of these kind of wireless network compared to conventional networks.
-In this sequence and as illustrated in Figure 85.15, a wireless sensors network can be considered a distributed sensor network constituted by a high density of nodes.
-It is expected for each node to run simple protocols and provide low data rates in order to keep power consumption below reasonable levels.
-These issues are of major interest especially for nodes powered by batteries and without energy-harvesting capabilities because their useful life will be limited by the remaining charge.
+A wireless sensor network can be considered (in a latum sense) a network of wireless instruments whose sensorial nodes are the wireless instruments themselves.
+The standalone operation without the need of a human operator for doing maintenance and/or for replacing the batteries (that provide the supply of power) are the main differences of this kind of wireless instrument from the most conventional available.
+In this sequence and as shown in Figure 6.15, a wireless sensors network can be considered a distributed sensor network constituted by a high density of nodes.
+It is expected for each node to run simple protocols and provide low data rates in order to keep power consumptions below reasonable levels.
+These issues are of major interest, especially for nodes powered by batteries and without energy-harvesting capabilities because their useful life will be limited by the remaining charge.